 Turnover increased 12.3% to €12.8 billion including a positive currency impact of 10.6%

 Underlying sales growth at 2.8% with emerging markets up 5.4%

 Underlying volume growth at 0.9% and pricing up 1.9%

 Commenting on the results, Unilever CEO Paul Polman says: “We have had a strong start to the year, helped by favourable currency movements and an improvement in underlying sales.
 This is despite a continued challenging trading environment in many parts of the world.
 The actions we have been taking to put us on track for higher levels of growth are starting to pay off.

 “Despite high levels of currency and commodity volatility, we are now starting to see more tailwinds than headwinds in our markets, and expect our initiatives to deliver a further improvement in volume growth in the remainder of the year.”

 While Europe markets remain weak, the modest price-driven pick-up in North America has been sustained.
 Emerging markets have seen divergent trends.
 There has been some improvement in India and more stable conditions in China, but a deterioration in Brazil and Russia.

-Underlying sales growth was broad-based across the four categories with varying contributions from volume and price.
+Underlying sales growth was broad-based across the four divisions with varying contributions from volume and price.
 Emerging markets grew by 5.4%, largely driven by price.
-In developed markets, North America again grew while in Europe volume improved strongly but pricing was down across all categories.
+In developed markets, North America again grew while in Europe volume improved strongly but pricing was down across all divisions.